-For teams wanting a more rugged mission experience in a remote jungle or mountainous Andean village, Bolivia might be the place for you to serve.
-SIFAT has a great need for teams in the jungles of Ixiamas and the Andes Mountains of Quesimpuco, so please look at the options below and contact Peggy Walker at email@example.com for a unique mission experience.
+For teams wanting a more rugged mission experience in a remote mountainous Andean village, Bolivia might be the place for you to serve.
+SIFAT has a great need for teams in the Andes Mountains of Quesimpuco; contact Peggy Walker at firstname.lastname@example.org for a unique mission experience.

 Some 13,500 feet in the Andes, 300 miles and a day’s journey by jeep from La Paz, lies the village of Quesimpuco.
 More than 10,000 people live beyond Quesimpuco in the Chayanta Valley, accessible only by narrow foot trails carved into steep mountainsides.
 Quesimpuco is in the province of Chayanta in northern Potosi.
 One of the poorest and most remote areas in the Americas, the average annual income is $97.
 Many people still sacrifice sheep and llamas to their stone gods, even when their children are dying of malnutrition.
 Because their religion is based on fear and revenge, villages often retaliate against one another by burning crops and destroying homes.
 But the Word of God is spreading.